 I certainly should have answered your letter long ago.
 I do have a rather lame excuse however.

 Myrtle took sick last fall and remained ill until the middle of January.
 In short she is not entirely her old self ?? but is just about well and if she stays slowed down she will soon be as good as new.
 Her trouble started with a thyroid infection which our doctors failed to recognize until it had affected her entire system and she wound up with a clot in her leg which was very painful and threatened to be serious.
 Just as Myrtle began to recuperate I had a turn in the hospital myself for an operation which was not very serious but which laid me up for several weeks.
 Our troubles seem to be about over and we are back in the old groove again.

 We were very glad to receive the letters and translations from the Gauss connections in Germany.
-We have been ???? them parcels from time to time and I am enclosing the last letter we received from them.
+We have been sent these parcels from time to time and I am enclosing the last letter we received from them.
 Our daughter Phyllis sent a parcel to them a few weeks ago.

 You asked about our family and children.
 Our oldest is William, 34; next is Joseph, 32; then Mary, 27; and last but not least is Phyllis, 23.
 William married Rachel Chenoweth and they had four children, Bradford, 13; ??
 Ann, 11; Curtis, 9; and Sandra 7.
 William and Rachel are divorced and re-married.
 Rachel is now Mrs. S??? and Will's new wife is Lorraine.
 She is a little girl and seems to be a very nice woman.